What’s trending in 3Rs, and life as a disease detective. Day One of the Charles River Short Course.

 Today, scientists are voluntarily bringing articles forward for discussion in journal clubs and major animal research organizations are recognizing and funding, albeit in small ways, studies that address the 3Rs.
 Pharmaceutical companies are integrating alternative research models in the testing of drugs, and vivariums are giving up dirty bedding sentinels in favor of PCR-based systems to monitor pathogens in their facilities.

-Clemons, the global director of AbbVie Pharmaceutical, spent close to two decades with a contract research organization.
+Clemons, the global director of comparative medicine at AbbVie Pharmaceutical, spent close to two decades with a contract research organization.
 She knows what’s trending.
 But even she was a bit surprised to discover how many of the leading journals now include studies that relate to the 3Rs.
 “The 3Rs is going from the sidelines to the center,” says Clemons during her talk at the 2016 Charles River Short, a four-day conference for laboratory animal scientists now in its 60th year.
 “The culture is changing.”

 Some other highlights from the conference’s 3Rs panel.